-On Sunday night I left the pier where I’d been sharing some fun photo ops with my friends.
-Using light to create hearts around my newly married friends.
+On Sunday night I left the pier where I’d been sharing some fun photo ops.
+Using light to create hearts around the newly married couple.
 Laughing, dancing, having a good time.

 I decided to leave.
 I made my apologies to everyone and headed back to the house.